Pylons/pyramid_cookbook/docs/deployment/uwsgi_cookiecutter_2_emperor.rst

 In Part 1 we used ``--init-paste-logged`` which got us two things almost for free: logging and an implicit WSGI entry point.

-In order to run our :term:`cookiecutter` app with the `uWSGI Emperor <https://uwsgi-docs.readthedocs.io/en/latest/Emperor.html>`_, we will need to follow the conventional route of providing an (explicit) WSGI entry point.
+In order to run our :term:`pyramid:cookiecutter` application with the `uWSGI Emperor <https://uwsgi-docs.readthedocs.io/en/latest/Emperor.html>`_, we will need to follow the conventional route of providing an (explicit) WSGI entry point.

 #.
 Within the project directory (``~/myproject``), create a script
-    named ``wsgi.py``.
+    named ``wsgi.py`` with the following code.
 This script is our WSGI entry point.
-Give it these
-    contents:

     .. code-block:: python